15 Top-Rated Things to Do in Rockaway Beach, OR

 Three hiking trails meander throughout the reserve, denoting significant areas with interpretive information.
 The trailhead itself offers several bits of interpretive cultural and natural history.
 The total length of the pathway stretches for two miles.
 The first loop in the trail system is paved, while the rest of the path is crushed gravel.

 Many of the hotels in Rockaway Beach line the 101 and are close to the ocean.
 A few other popular places to check out include Tradewinds Motel and Silver Sands Oceanfront Motel.
-Both of these affordable and cozy lodging options feature great views of the ocean.
+Both of these cozy lodging options feature affordable rates and great views of the ocean.

 Several memorable day trips surround Rockaway Beach.
 New cities to explore and stunning viewpoints span in either direction along the coast.
 And to the north, with an approximately 45-minute drive, Seaside is one such fun spot to spend the day.